 Under COBRA, group health plans must provide covered employees and their families with a notice explaining their COBRA rights.
 Plans must also have rules for how COBRA continuation coverage is offered, how qualified beneficiaries may elect continuation coverage, and when it can be terminated.

 Most health insurance plans and Medicare severely limit or exclude long-term care.
 If you want coverage, you may need a separate long-term care insurance policy.
-Read the Guide to Long-term Care Insurance.
+Learn more about the long-term care insurance.
 You should consider the cost of long-term care insurance as you plan for retirement.

 These questions can help you evaluate long-term care insurance policies.